Varicose Veins After Pregnancy – Will They Go Away and How to Treat Them

 - You may experience itching on these veins.

 Varicose veins may lead to discomfort and pain, and thus it is important to treat them.
-If you wish to treat varicose veins after pregnancy, the following suggestions may help:
+If you wish to treat varicose veins after pregnancy, the following suggestions may help (3):

 Make sure that every time you sit, you keep your legs and feet elevated.
 You may use a stool while sitting, and pillows while lying down, to elevate your legs and feet.
 Also, as far as possible, refrain from standing for long durations.

-This is an effective way of reducing the symptoms of varicose veins.
-The procedure involves the use of a solution, which is injected into the affected veins to reduce the discomfort.
-However, it may take time for this treatment to show the effective results.
+If the symptoms of varicose veins do not improve after several months postpartum, a doctor may recommend sclerotherapy.
+The minimally invasive procedure involves the use of a solution, which is injected into the affected veins, causing it to collapse and gradually fade.
+However, it may take time for this treatment to show effective results.
+It is commonly used for both spider veins and small-to-medium varicose veins.

 Some home remedial measures may prove to be effective in treating this condition, such as:

-- Take high doses of vitamin and minerals by drinking carrot, beet, or spinach juice.
+- Take high doses of vitamins and minerals by drinking carrot, beet, or spinach juice.
 All these juices may help in removing swelling and extra fluid.

 - You may use chamomile-infused bandages to wrap the affected area to reduce the symptoms.